open-mmlab/mmskeleton/doc/START_RECOGNITION.md

 We experimented on two skeleton-based action recognition datasts: **Kinetics-skeleton** and **NTU RGB+D**.
-Before training and testing, for the convenience of fast data loading, the datasets should be converted to proper format.
+Before training and testing, for the convenience of fast data loading, the datasets should be converted to the proper format.
-Download the pre-processed data from [GoogleDrive](https://drive.google.com/open?id=103NOL9YYZSW1hLoWmYnv5Fs8mK-Ij7qb) and extract files with
+Please download the pre-processed data from [GoogleDrive](https://drive.google.com/open?id=103NOL9YYZSW1hLoWmYnv5Fs8mK-Ij7qb) and extract files with
 ```